toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/02-Managing-the-System/Routing and Obstacles in the System.md

 ## Routing🛣️

-Routing is the process of find the path an Omni-Mole will take to perform a task.
+Routing is the process of finding the path an Omni-Mole will take to perform a task.
 It is created by analysing the current state of the system, specifically the zones the Omni-Mole is in, and choosing the best path that navigates around any obstacles in the system.

 Routing makes up to four attempts with different requirements:
 1) Find a route through a **vtu with the least number of tasks** and **without any temporary obstacles**.